-Warm Up Stretching Exercises for Golfers [Reduce Injuries and Improve Flexibility]
+Warm Up Stretching Exercises For Golfers

 A vital part of keeping fit and healthy in any sport is stretching.
 This is all too often neglected.
 In a haste to get on to the course, court, pitch, ring or multitude of other sporting arenas, players simply forget or think of stretching as an unnecessary time consumption.
 This could not be further from the truth.
 By not stretching adequately, you are greatly increasing the likelihood you will suffer an injury.